 1. Locate the Zowe instance directory.
 The Zowe instance directory is the directory from which Zowe was launched, or else was passed as an argument to the SDSF command used to start Zowe.
-If you are unsure which instance directory a particular Zowe job is using, open the JESJCL spool file and navigate to the line that contains STARTING EXEC ZWESVSTC, INSTANCE=.
-This is the fully qualified path to the instance directory.
+If you are unsure which instance

-Tip: For more information, see Extensions on page 133.
+Tip: For more information, see Extensions on page 139.